BinxiePeterson/shell-genomics/_episodes/06-organization.md

 You can store any results that are generated from your analysis in the `results` folder.
-This guarantees that you won't confuse results file and data files in six months or two years when you are looking back through your files in preparation for publishing your study.
+This guarantees that you won't confuse results files and data files in six months or two years when you are looking back through your files in preparation for publishing your study.

 The `docs` folder is the place to store any written analysis of your